 - Knowledge of technology (49%)

 Find policies and procedures as well as program and course information.

 Degree Finder helps students search through over 159 undergraduate degress to find their perfect fit.

-Degree works is a degree auditing report that can show students their progress toward their degree.
+This degree-auditing report shows students' progress toward graduation.
 It allows them to look at other majors to see how many of the requirements they have fulfilled.
-It also has a planning tool that can allow students and advisors to plan students' schedules for future semesters.
+It also has a planning tool that can allow students and advisors to plan schedules for future semesters.

 Degree Works can be found in the student's Banner account in myUSU.

 Paying for college can be a source of apprehension for both parents and students.
 Let us take some of the mystery out of the process by explaining the charges you can expect.